The Kubernetes Scaling Problem: People vs. Tools

 Seeing Kubernetes success with tooling

 The answer is tooling and automation.
-When implemented effectively, containers and Kubernetes hold the key to unlocking the value of cloud, but the inherent complexity of the technologies (and the required changes) present barriers to operationalization that are not easily overcome.
+When implemented effectively, containers and Kubernetes hold the key to unlocking the value of cloud, but the inherent complexity of the technologies (and the required changes) present barriers to operationalisation that are not easily overcome.

 The Kubernetes technical capability comes ahead of usability, so users have a hard time fully leveraging the true potential of Kubernetes.
 This is true even for managed versions like AKS, EKS and GKE.

-Appvia Wayfinder was designed to address these challenges so organisations can fully utilize Kubernetes and scale their business – like a Kubernetes team in a box.
+Appvia Wayfinder was designed to address these challenges so organisations can fully utilise Kubernetes and scale their business - like a Kubernetes team in a box.
 Our experience with Kubernetes in the context of high-growth, high-scale and highly regulated environments has been captured in the construction of the products, which come out-of-the-box with highly automated functions that encapsulate the skills and expertise that highly qualified engineers would possess.

 Wayfinder is an abstraction layer that sits on top of the cloud providers, which simplifies the creation and maintenance of your Kubernetes clusters.